 The fitting of additional oil coolers is permitted provided they are located within the periphery of the bodywork.

-Modification of the cooling system is permitted to facilitate the installation of items detailed in Championship Regulation 11.7.6a. to 117.6c. inclusive.
+Modification of the cooling system is permitted to facilitate the installation of items detailed in Championship Regulation 11.7.6a. to 11.7.6c. inclusive.

 11.7.5 Forced Induction Systems: